Points / PennDot Points System

 Third accumulation of 6 points leads to mandatory PennDOT department hearing where your record will be judged, and your license may be suspended for 30 days.

-Accumulation of 11 points results in an immediate suspension of your license without any hearing.
+Accumulation of 11 points in the PennDOT points system results in an immediate suspension of your license without any hearing.
 The suspension of your license would be based on your past suspension record:

 - 5 days per point for the first suspension